-Krsmanovic, M. (February, 2020) Course redesign: Implementing project-based learning to improve students’ self-efficacy.
-Annual Conference on First-Year Experience and Students in Transition.
-Washington, DC.
+Krsmanovic, M. (2020, February).
+Course redesign: Implementing project-based learning to improve students’ self-efficacy.
+Annual Conference on First-Year Experience and Students in Transition, Washington, DC.

 Cares, A.C., Fisher, B.S., & Growette Bostaph, L. (2019, November).
-Criminal justice and criminology faculty use of trigger warnings.
-Paper presented at the annual meeting of the American Society of Criminology, San Francisco, CA.
+Criminal justice and criminology faculty use of trigger warnings [Paper presentation].
+Annual meeting of the American Society of Criminology, San Francisco, CA.

 Hou, S. (2019).
 Asian Open Forum: The state of mixed methods research in China and Taiwan.
 Panelist session presented at the 2019 Asia Regional MMIRA Conference / 5th JSMMR International Conference, Hamamatsu, Shizuoka, Japan.

 Hou, S. (2019).
-A convergent mixed methods study on career impact and individual development among college students participating a Taiwan public health study abroad program: The roles of first study abroad and first Asia experience.
-Paper presented at the 2019 Asia Regional MMIRA Conference / 5th JSMMR International Conference, Hamamatsu, Shizuoka, Japan.
+A convergent mixed methods study on career impact and individual development among college students participating a Taiwan public health study abroad program: The roles of first study abroad and first Asia experience [Paper presentation].
+2019 Asia Regional MMIRA Conference / 5th JSMMR International Conference, Hamamatsu, Shizuoka, Japan.

 Sanguiliano, J., Alidina, T. & Hou, S. (2019).
 Traveling abroad and within: Cultural competency and flexibility – Lessons learned from a study abroad program using a mixed methods approach.
 Paper presented at the 2019 Sunshine State Teaching and Learning Conference, Daytona, FL.